 Successful Marketing Campaigns Summarized by AdAge

-AdAge Identifies Coca-Cola's Advertising Agency Partners
+Advertising Agency Partners

-Mr. Tripodi reported to AdAge that Coca-Cola has developed a 2020 Vision with which it intends to double the system revenue and double the servings volume to about 3 billion per day.
+Mr. Tripodi reported to AdAge that in 2011, Coca-Cola developed a 2020 Vision, which it intends to double the system revenue and volume of the serving to about 3 billion per day.

-Over the next 10 years, Coca-Cola is hoping to duplicate the efforts of 125 years of product developing and customer wooing.
-Tripodi told Zmuda, "it gives you some air cover, when you're doing well, to try things, be bold, be disruptive.
+Coca-Cola is hoping to duplicate the efforts of its years of product developing and customer wooing.
+Tripodi told Zmuda, "It gives you some air cover, when you're doing well, to try things, be bold, be disruptive.
 It all ladders up to a thought process that says [our 2020 Vision] is very achievable, if we stay disciplined and focused."